apache/sling-site/src/main/jbake/content/documentation/bundles/resource-access-security.md

 Name     |  Description | Default
 ----------------- | -------------| -----
-`path`              | regexp to define on which paths the service should be called | `.*` `operations`        | set of operations on which the service should be called.
+`path`              | Regular expression to restrict on which paths the service should be called | `.*` `operations`        | Set of operations on which the service should be called.
 Allowed string values: `read`,`create`,`update`,`delete`,`execute`,`order-children`.
-The value `order-children` is only supported since version 1.2.0 ([SLING-7975](https://issues.apache.org/jira/browse/SLING-7975)) | `{ "read","create","update","delete","execute","order-children"}` (all operations)
+The value `order-children` is only supported since version 1.1.0 ([SLING-7975](https://issues.apache.org/jira/browse/SLING-7975)) | `{ "read","create","update","delete","execute","order-children"}` (all operations)
-`finaloperations`   | set of operations on which the service answer is final and no further service should be called, except the GateResult is GateResult.CANT_DECIDE.
+`finaloperations`   | Set of operations on which the service answer is final and no further service should be called, except the GateResult is GateResult.CANT_DECIDE.
 Allows the same values as `operations`. | (none)
-`context`          | The resource access gate can either have the context `provider`.
-In this case the gate is only applied to resource providers requesting the security checks.
-Or the context can be `application`.
-In this case the access gate is invoked for the whole resource tree.
-If the property is missing or invalid, the service is ignored. | -
+`context`          | The resource access gate can either have the context `provider` in which case the gate is only applied to resource providers requesting the security checks or the context `application` in which case the access gate is invoked for the whole resource tree.
+If the property is missing or invalid, the service is ignored. | (none)

 ## How to implement `ResourceAccessGate`